 At the outset of the collaboration, Levendusky and a team of clinicians and administrators from McLean and Partners International Medical Services—a Partners HealthCare group that strives to improve health care worldwide—visited Abu Dhabi, where they spent five long days fully immersed in NRC clinical programs, policy and infrastructure review.
 Following the site visit, the McLean team made recommendations and within months, the expansion plan gained traction, with best practices for policies and procedures implemented.

 “When we arrived in Abu Dhabi, the staff and leadership could not have been more welcoming and eager for our review.
 The NRC had all the groundwork in place and was already doing excellent work,” said Christine Tebaldi, MS, RN, NP, director of Community Hospital Psychiatric Services for McLean, whose expertise in emergency and consult work was tapped into to assist the NRC with its intake and referral process.
 “We were there to partner with our colleagues and share our expertise as they implemented the process of growing their programs.”

 Over the course of the next year, many miles were traveled as McLean staff visited the UAE once more and then hosted their colleagues from the NRC three times in Massachusetts.

-“The nurses who participated in our overview are very dedicated and outspoken on behalf of their patients and are eager to take more active roles as part of NRC interdisciplinary teams,” said Nancy Merrill, RN, PC, program director for the Alcohol and Drug Abuse Treatment Program at McLean.
+“The nurses who participated in our overview are very dedicated and outspoken on behalf of their patients and are eager to take more active roles as part of NRC interdisciplinary teams,” said Nancy Merrill, RN, PC, program director for the Alcohol, Drug, and Addiction Treatment Program at McLean.
 “This has been a great project because there are absolute similarities between our two groups: dedication to our work and our desire to help people.”